posmikdc/posmikdc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://biostatistics.sph.brown.edu'>Brown University, Department of Biostatistics</a>.
+subtitle: <a href='https://biostatistics.sph.brown.edu'>Brown University School of Public Health, Department of Biostatistics</a>.

 profile:
   align: right